Star Wars Saga Retrospective Review (1977-2016)

 Star Wars: Episode VII -The Force Awakens (2015):

 The Force Awakens was the first Star Wars film not produced by George Lucas.
 It is set 30 years after Return of the Jedi and follows Rey (Daisy Ridley), Finn (John Boyega), and Poe Dameron (Oscar Issac)'s search for Luke and their fight alongside the Resistance led by Leia.
 They fight against Kylo Ren (Adam Driver) and the First Order, a successor to the Empire.
 This film shows J.J.
 Abrams's fandom towards the Star Wars saga that has introduced to the fans new characters.
 The action is great and makes you wonder what if the original was filmed with today's technology.
 The dialogue is fun and it is a lot of fun to see these new characters interact with each other and the older characters.
 The cinematography looks fantastic along with some great sound effects.
 This film has some flaws such as the lack of character development.
 While performed well by Ridley, Boyega, and Issac, there's not given much of who their characters are.
 You are told one thing and that's it.
-Poe is barely in this film and honestly that does not stop there.
-The only one given much background is Kylo Ren which honestly was a let down in comparison to Vader.
+Poe is barely in this film and honestly, that does not stop there.
+The only one given many backgrounds is Kylo Ren which honestly was a let down in comparison to Vader.
 He complains and whines and says he wants to be like him but he's not.
 He honestly is more like Anakin than Darth.
 They way they intertwine the old characters is a lot of fun especially when Han and Leia come together once again.
 It makes you feel what you felt in the originals.
 However, this film does have some pacing issues as it glosses over some things and makes some characters seem boring such as Phasma (Gwendoline Christie).
-One might also say that this film copies too much off of A New Hope, however this reviewer thinks along the lines of "If it's not broke, why fix it?"
+One might also say that this film copies too much off of A New Hope, however, this reviewer thinks along the lines of "If it's not broke, why fix it?"
 The prequels weren't the best overall and the studio did not want to repeat that.
 There are a lot of moments of nostalgia that aren't too over the top and the added humor feels good.
 While not as enjoyable as the originals, the film is a lot of fun to watch and could introduce a lot of new fans to the saga for many years.

 Rating: 3.5/5.0 bowties